Jeremy casts spells in between his careers as a chemical analyst and campus manager.

 This monster of a card proves creatures don't have to be low cost or nonlegendary to be inexpensive.
 One of the dinosaur clan's best carnivores, Etali requires a hefty six mana but arrives as an intimidating 6/6.
 Even better, whenever Etali attacks, you exile the top card of each player's deck and can cast nonland cards revealed—for free!
 This amazing, reusable effect will field your opponent's cards as well as yours, turning their own arsenal against them.

 Be sure to give Etali haste (red excels with this) to let it attack the turn it arrives.
-I'm also fond of comboing it with other dinosaur-powered abilities, but even on its own, Etali isand always catches my eye when constructing any red deck. about $5
+I'm also fond of comboing it with other dinosaur-powered abilities, but even on its own, Etali is about $5 and always catches my eye when constructing any red deck.

 1. Swords to Plowshares